Flat Water Rafting in the Desert

 With luck the raft, depending on the water level, can put into Emerald Cave.

 Every trip is a new adventure.

 There is no paddling on this basically dry trip.
-About three hours are spent on the river, and upon reaching Willow Beach Marina there is time for shopping before heading back to the starting point at the Hacienda Hotel in Boulder City by van or bus.
+About three hours are spent on the river, and upon reaching Willow Beach Marina there is time for shopping before heading back for the ride back to the Black Canyon River Adventures location for drop off.
 Black Canyon/Willow Beach River Adventures will also provide transportation from the Strip.
 For more information check www.blackcanyonadventures.com